nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/content-model/documents.md

 *   The inherited schemas, i.e. schemas from the document type you are extending
 *   The **Add extra schema to this document type** form: Select schemas from other document types to be available for your custom document type.
 *   The **Add a custom schema** form: Define your own schema.
-    This is equivalent to defining the schema from the [Schema]({{page page='schemas'}})&nbsp;feature and assign it from the **Add extra schema** form.
+    This is equivalent to defining the schema from the [Schema]({{page page='schemas'}}) feature and assign it from the **Add extra schema** form.
 Read the [Schema]({{page page='schemas'}}) page for more information on how to define your schema.

 ![]({{file name='doc_type_schema_tab.png' space='nxdoc' page='how-to-define-a-document-type'}} ?w=600,h=413,border=true)

 ## Creation, Edition, View and Header Layout Tabs

 On those tabs, you can respectively configure the creation, edition, view and header layouts of the document type you are designing.
-They work like the&nbsp;[form layouts]({{page page='form-layouts'}})&nbsp;feature, thus you can follow the same instructions.
+They work like the [form layouts]({{page page='form-layouts'}}) feature, thus you can follow the same instructions.

-However there are a few differences/additional features:&nbsp;
+However there are a few differences/additional features:

-*   The&nbsp;**Header layout**, which is not on the form layout feature is the part that is displayed on top of the tabs when viewing a document.
+*   The **Header layout**, which is not on the form layout feature is the part that is displayed on top of the tabs when viewing a document.
 By default, it displays the title and the description.
 *   You don't have to reference the layout anywhere, they will be bound automatically to the document type you are configuring.
-*   **External Layouts**: it is possible to "compose" the creation/edition/view/header layouts as being the aggregation of multiple layouts that are created from the&nbsp;[form layouts]({{page page='form-layouts'}})&nbsp;feature.
+*   **External Layouts**: it is possible to "compose" the creation/edition/view/header layouts as being the aggregation of multiple layouts that are created from the [form layouts]({{page page='form-layouts'}}) feature.

 ![]({{file name='creation_layout_form.png' space='nxdoc' page='how-to-define-a-document-type'}} ?w=600,border=true)